PerturBench: Benchmarking Machine Learning Models for Cellular Perturbation Analysis: Discussion

 Our study shows that for predicting average perturbation effects, there is no model, or even class of models, that is clearly better than others.
 In smaller datasets, methods such as CPA$^*$ (noAdv) and SAMS-VAE$^*$ (S) exhibit the best performance.
-However, these methods do not scale well in larger datasets, where they are outperformed by our latent additive or decoder only models using the \emph{matching} approach.
+However, these methods do not scale well in larger datasets, where they are outperformed by our Latent Additive or Decoder-Only models using the \emph{matching} approach.
 The variance in performance across datasets highlights the need to develop more versatile and universally robust models and we hope that our perturbation framework will be helpful for developing and benchmarking these future models.

+In terms of predicting the distribution of perturbation responses, as measured by the MMD metrics, autoencoder models such as CPA$^*$and SAMS-VAE$^*$ outperform the Latent Additive and Decoder-Only baselines.
+The gap in MMD performance depends on the dataset, suggesting that some datasets have less heterogeneity within biological states.
+More recent model architectures such as STATE and CellFlow may be able to predict the full distribution of perturbation responses while also maintaining strong performance on average effect metrics \citep{Adduri2025, Klein2025}

 We also find that ablating the adversarial component in CPA$^*$ and the sparsity-inducing component in SAMS-VAE$^*$ improve performance over the original models.
-Since it is highly probable that assumptions made and tested in one dataset may not hold true in another, comprehensive ablation experiments across diverse datasets and metrics as are provided in our framework will be a gateway to developing more versatile and robust model.
+Since it is highly probable that assumptions made and tested in one dataset may not hold true in another, comprehensive ablation experiments across diverse datasets and metrics as are provided in Perturbench will be a essential to developing more versatile and robust model architectures.

-Our simple decoder-only models with no gene expression input generally perform well and on \jiang{} dataset, significantly outperforms all other models.
+Our simple Decoder-Only models with no gene expression input generally perform well, outperforming all other models on the \jiang{} dataset.
 This potentially points to new architectures that emphasize the perturbation encoder, assuming the information present in the gene expression input may not be as rich as the perturbation and covariate information.
-But other possible explanations include inadequate control matching due to heterogeneity in the control cells not captured by covariate labels, as well as noise in either the single-cell RNA readouts or the perturbation labels.
-Specifically, CRISPR knockdown or knockout can be inefficient, resulting in some cells receiving the correct guide RNA but not having a robust gene knockdown or knockout \citep{Liu2020Jan}.
+Other possible explanations include inadequate control matching due to heterogeneity in the control cells not captured by covariate labels, as well as noise in the single-cell RNA readouts or the perturbation labels.
+Specifically, some cells with a perturbation label may not have a robust target gene knockdown in CRISPR experiments \citep{Liu2020Jan}.